The physics of space and time I: The description of rulers and clocks in uniform translational motion by Galilean or Lorentz transformations: #1

-The observer views this measurement, performed in one inertial frame (the rest system of the interferometer) from another inertial frame.
-As shown in Reference~\cite{JHF3}, in these circumstances, the apparent speed of the photon in the longitudinal arm of the interferometer is different from $c$.
-It is greater than $c$ when the photon is moving in the same direction as the interferometer and less than $c$ when it is moving in the opposite direction.
-The average apparent speed is just $c/\gamma$, so that rate of the photon clock shows the universal time dilatation effect when viewed by the stationary observer.
+In Section 7, Einstein's counter-intuitive second postulate stating the constancy of the speed of light in different inertial frames, and its source velocity independence, is demonstrated to be a necessary kinematical consequence of the LT and the identification of light with massless particles --photons.
+This implies that $c = V$ where $c$ is the speed of light and $V$ is the maximum relative velocity of two inertial frames whose space and time coordinates are related by the LT.
+Further consequences of the restriction, in special relativity, to local LT, have been previously discussed in Reference~\cite{JHF3}.
+The relativistic kinematics of point-like physical objects\footnote{This is also true of an extended object whose position is specified as that of its centroid.} is the same as in conventional SR, since the position of such objects is typically used as their proper frame origin, corresponding to use of a local LT.
 The absence of `relativistic length contraction' indicates that certain calculations in classical electrodynamics, where the existence of such an effect is assumed, are in need of revision.
 One example is a derivation of the Heaviside formula for the electric field of a uniformly moving charge~\cite{JackHF,LLHF}, another is the calculation of the force between long, parallel, conductors in motion~\cite{FeynCEM,WGVR,EMPEM}.
 See Refs.\cite{JHFRCED,JHFRSKO,JHFIND,JHFSTF,JHFRETF,JHFQEDEXP}.
 Although it has been argued in the present paper and Reference~\cite{JHF3} that the `relativity of simultaneity' effect predicted by Einstein is spurious and unphysical its existence (or absence) can, unlike the `length contraction' effect, be readily established using modern experimental techniques.
 This is because `relativity of simultaneity' is an O($\beta$) effect whereas `length contraction' is of O($\beta^2$).
-Satellite experiments to perform such a test are proposed in References~\cite{JHF3,JHF5}.
-In Reference~\cite{JHF3} is also proposed a satellite experiment to test for the existence of an observable O($\beta^2$) effect `time contraction'~\cite{JHF6}, which is absent when special relativistic predictions are based solely on the use of a local space-time LT.
+Satellite experiments to perform such a test are proposed in Reference~\cite{JHF5}.
+In Reference~\cite{JHF3} is proposed a different satellite experiment to test for the existence of an observable O($\beta^2$) effect `time contraction'~\cite{JHF6}, which is absent when special relativistic predictions are based solely on the use of a local space-time LT.

 {\bf Appendix} {A.\arabic{equation}} In the following, the main features of two previously published~\cite{JHF1,JHF2} derivations of the space-time Lorentz transformation are described.
 The derivations are based on the three postulates stated in the Introduction: (A) Uniqueness, (B) the measurement reciprocity postulate and (C) Space-time exchange invariance symmetry.
 The first derivation~\cite{JHF1} is based on postulates (A) and (B), the second~\cite{JHF2} on (A) and (C).
 As throughout the present paper, for simplicity, only space-time events lying along the $x$, $x'$ axes of the frames S,S', previously introduced, are considered.
 The generalisation of the first derivation to events in three spatial dimensions can be found in~\cite{JHF1}.
 Both derivations consider first the transformation of space coordinates between S and S'.
 With a suitable choice of coordinate origins and time offsets, the transformation may be written, in general, as: